jtl5770/goleds/README.md

 Some more important aspects that need explanation that go beyond what can be learned from the configuration file and its comments:

+There is a currently hard coded dependency between the different
+producers:
+  * At the end of a trigger cycle of (maybe multiple) sensorledproducers (in other words: when the lights have gone off again) both multiblobproducer and cylonproducer are triggered to start (if they are enabled in the ifrst place).
+They then run either their configured time or are being stopped again when another sensorledproducer cycle is being started.
+  * If the multiblobproducer is started, it stops for the time of its activity a possibly running nightlightproducer.
+  * The cylonproducer does not stop the nightlightproducer

+This is done so the different colors and LEDs don't mix with each other where we don't want that.

 ### How to start the program on the Raspberry Pi